Contact us

 Moot Court

-Colin Anderson is a lawyer and a historian who specializes in U.S. history, with a focus on the late-19th century.
-His research and teaching interests include the historical links between race, criminalization, and culture, the development of racial segregation, and teaching undergraduate writing.
+Colin Anderson is alawyer and a historian who specializes in U.S. history, with a focus on the late-19th century.
+His researchand teaching interests include urban history, the history of popular culture, the history of race, the historical relationship between race and geographic mobility, and the development ofracial segregation.
+He is the director of UT's minor in law, justice and advocacy.